Native Plants

 Why native plants?

 Native plants are essential for healthy creeks as well as feeding and sheltering resilient ecosystems.
 These plants have existed in Michigan for thousands of years and have adapted to Michigan's soils and variable climate.
-Once they are established, native plants do not require water or fertilizer.
-Above ground, they offer a breadth of habitat and food for birds and insects.
+Once they are established, native plants do not require watering or fertilizing.
+Above ground, they offer a breadth of habitat and food for birds, insects, and small mammals.
 Below ground, their deep roots allow them to survive cold winters, hot summers, and dry seasons.
-These root systems absorb stormwater and filter nutrients, pollutants, and sediments while also creating avenues for water to seep into the soil.
-This water slowly reaches the creek through the ground, arriving cooler and cleaner than the warm, polluted storm surges that come from the storm sewers.
+These root systems absorb rainwater and filter nutrients, pollutants, and sediments while also creating avenues for water to seep into the soil.
+This water slowly reaches the creek through the ground, arriving cooler and cleaner than the warm, polluted storm surges that come through storm sewers.

 Native trees